 Praia dos Galapinhos

 Swimmers will be much more comfortable at the Praia dos Galapinhos, a near-tropical beach set against the backdrop of the hills of Serra da Arrábida.
 It’s a tranquil crescent of sand, hidden behind a steep swathe of forest rising sharply above it.
 The glassy water is typically warmer and calmer than the peninsula's other roaring west-coast beaches.
 There isn’t much in the way of amenities, so come prepared.
-Although a few thatched, rustic umbrellas are scattered across one side of the Praia dos Galapinhos, and a sole beach bar serves ice cream and drinks.
-It’s as close as you’ll come to feeling as if you have stumbled across a deserted island—in fact, cars can’t get close as the area is protected.
+Although a few thatched, rustic umbrellas are scattered across one side of the Praia dos Galapinhos, and on the other, a sole beach bar serves ice cream and drinks.
+It’s as close as you’ll come to feel as if you have stumbled across a deserted island—cars can’t get close as the area is protected.
 Expect a shuttle upon arrival.
 You won’t be able to get here by train, so you’ll need a car to make the hour-long trip.

 Praia da Parede

 If you are short on time but want maximum sun, Praia da Parede is on your doorstep.
 A seemingly perfect curl of sand reaching the fortress of São Julião da Barra, this small beach is a welcome respite from the city heat.
 It is clean and is said to be rich in iodine, which makes it good for swimming when the tide is in.
 While neighboring Carcavelos draws a younger, international crowd, Praia da Parede gets our vote.
 It's close to Buraca Roasters Cafe, to which you can lug your laptop, and you are just minutes from the delicious mounds of shrimp and crab at Portuguese hotspot Eduardo das Conquilhas.
 Plus, just fifteen minutes on the Cascais line from Cais do Sodre, you can reach Parede in a heartbeat.